What is diabetes?

 What are the care options for diabetes?

-For complex needs that are caused or affected by your diabetes, we have a clinical nurse team on hand to support our carers with medical treatments such as monitoring blood sugar levels.
+For complex needs that are caused or affected by your diabetes, we have a clinical nurse team on hand to support our carers with medical treatments.
 With someone always available to support you with your condition no matter how much it affects your life, you can always be reassured that you will have the support you need, when you need it, with Helping Hands.

 There may also be other ways in which you need support, such as monitoring your diet and ensuring you exercise regularly.
-So, if you need gentle prompting to take a walk to the shops instead of relying upon a carer to drive you or you aren’t sure how to prepare healthy and nutritious meals, your carer will give you the motivation you need to get some fresh air by walking alongside you and even help you to devise meals that will keep your blood sugars where they should be.
+So, if you need gentle prompting to take a walk to the shops instead of relying upon a carer to drive you or you aren’t sure how to prepare healthy and nutritious meals, your carer will give you the motivation you need to get some fresh air by walking alongside you and even help you to devise meals.
 What’s more, they won’t take over but will provide assistance that enables you to live independently, rather than do everything for you.

 And if you do start to struggle with your mobility due to your diabetes and are unable to carry out tasks around the house or tend to your personal care, your care plan can be altered at any time.
 You may find that you need support from a dedicated live-in carer, who will come and live with you in your home and provide round-the-clock support whenever you need assistance.